-- Sheet Pan Italian Sausages with Roasted Root Vegetables and Arugula are another great idea for an easy meal.
+- Sheet Pan Sausage and Veggies are another great idea for an easy meal.

-- For heartier fare, try Italian Sausage with Creamy Polenta and Cannelini Beans.
+- For heartier fare, try Italian Sausage with Creamy Polenta and Cannellini Beans.
 It makes a Sunday dinner grandma would be proud of.

-Oven Baked Italian Sausage with Parsnips, Apples, and Onions
+Oven Baked Sausage and Apples with Parsnips and Onions

 - 16 oz Italian sausage

 - 4 parsnips